sefffal/PairPlots.jl/docs/src/guide.md

 ![](ex14.png)

-Add credible/confidence limits (see the documentation for MarginConfidenceLimits to see how to change the quantiles):
+Add credible/confidence limit titles (see the documentation for MarginQuantileText and MarginQuantileLines to see how to change the quantiles):